Hurricane Edith (1963)

-Hurricane Edith brought flooding and wind damage to portions of the Greater and Lesser Antilles.
+Hurricane Edith was a moderately strong tropical cyclone that brought flooding and wind damage to portions of the Greater and Lesser Antilles.
 The sixth tropical storm and fifth hurricane of the 1963 season, Edith developed east of the Windward Islands on September 23 from an Intertropical Convergence Zone (ITCZ) disturbance.
 Initially a tropical depression, it strengthened into Tropical Storm Edith the next day.
 Shortly thereafter, Edith reached hurricane status.
 Edith fluctuated between Category 1 and 2 status as it moved west-northwest.
 Upon reaching Category 2 intensity on September 25, the storm peaked with winds of 100 mph (155 km/h).
 After striking Saint Lucia on September 25, the storm traversed the eastern Caribbean Sea.
 Curving north-northwest on September 26, Edith made landfall near La Romana, Dominican Republic, early on the following day as a minimal hurricane.
 Interaction with land and an upper-level trough caused Edith to weaken to a tropical storm on September 28 and to a tropical depression by the next day.
 The storm dissipated just east of the Bahamas on September 29.

 In Martinique, a wind gust of 127 mph was observed at Le Lamentin Airport; tides about 8 ft above normal and heavy rainfall impacted the island.
 Throughout the island, about 6,000 homes were demolished and 13,000 others were severely impacted.
 Agriculture suffered significantly, with bananas and other food crops destroyed, while sugar cane experienced significant damage.
 Winds up to 80 mph caused significant damage on Dominica and strong winds on Saint Lucia ruined about half of the island's banana crop.
 In Puerto Rico, the storm brought heavy rainfall to the southwest corner of the island and abnormally high tides to the south coast.
 Several beach front properties were badly damaged, particularly in the Salinas municipality.
 Overall, Edith caused 10 deaths, all on Martinique, and approximately $46.6 million (1963 USD) in damage.